CSM MLT in the News

 The Medical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd.
 Suite 720, Rosemont, IL 60018-5119.

-CSM has the following transfer agreements for the Medical Laboratory Technology program:
+CSM has the following transfer agreements for the MLT program:

 The following scholarship opportunities are available for students in the MLT program: